adrensnyder/ImapSyncMigrationHelper/README.md

 }
 ```

-### GMAIL
-I have not tested this procedure with Gmail.
-You surely need to create an App and use mutt_oauth2 in a similar way as explained for 365.
-Probably the rest of the procedure will be the same.
+## Compatibility and notes
+Migration has been tested to and from Microsoft 365.
+It has not been tested with Gmail.
+While the OAuth2 token creation process is likely similar, the automation required to create the necessary application for Gmail access has not been verified.

 ## TODO
 NOTE: I program in my spare time but i will try to update those scripts asap.